Chuang Tse and the First Emperor

-Chuang Tse and the First Emperor is a novel by Italian writer Anna Russo.
+Chuang Tse and the First Emperor (Chuang Tse e il Primo Imperatore) is a novel by Italian writer Anna Russo.
 Published in 2010, the story questions the reader's view of reality.

 Plot

 The story begins 2,222 years ago.

 Contravening any historical fact, Zhen Li, King of Qin, having unified the six states in which the kingdom was divided into, undertook the title of Qin Shi Huang, or rather the first august emperor, reviving with him the very beginning of time.

 To delete any historical fact that would have illegitimated his power and following his trusted Minister Shi Lu's recommendations, had ordered that any text so far written be destroyed and to obtain the largest possible number of hard labor prisoners for the construction of the Great Wall, the terracotta army, and his three hundred and sixty-five room palace, extended sentences which would have punished not only the responsible but its entire family, as well.

 It was because of a book and the extension of the penalties that Chuang Tse's family was deported.
 Chuang Tse was saved thanks to his foresighted mother who had not registered him at birth, making him unknown to the civil service.

 Eleven years had past from that day.
 Chuang Tse had grown up as did his longing for revenge.

 In the meantime, the first emperor had attained an immeasurable power and proved to be a cruel and despotic tyrant.
 He had thousands of enemies which he had to watch from and despite all the propitiatory rites, the stars had predicted for him a terrible defeat and a reign of only eleven years.
 Yet the emperor was not aware that the time of that most terrible enemy had arrived.

-That morning, like every morning, Chuang Tse set out for the banks of the river with his yellow canoe.
-He had been warned not to sail towards the sea, but Chuang was anxious to experiment the Emperor's latest invention: a compass.
-The emperor had assured him that the use of that instrument would have always helped him find the right direction, but for the moment Chuang had not yet understood its mechanism.

-Distracted and near the sea by now, he had not noticed the arrival of a storm.
-Carried away, the boy lost his grip and sank under the waves.
-Down below he distinguished the presence of a wall that was not visible from the surface.
-He had no time to investigate: the violent waves hurled him against the wall.

-Trapped in some sort of channel, convinced he was dead and now within the tunnel that connects the world of the living with that of the dead, he was still certain of this state when he re-emerged in the middle of a bright colored garden of a mysterious palace unknown to anyone.

-Chang Tse was determined to become the first to discover this secret place.